 What will happen if I want to go home early?

 If you want to return home early please get in touch with your employer’s Human Resources department and Workaway International who will assist you.

 How do I change my airline ticket?

 In order to make the program affordable to participants, Workaway International purchases airline tickets in bulk.
 These tickets are “limited” in terms of the changes that a passenger is allowed to make.
-A change in the departure date of an airline ticket may cost $250 and upwards, depending on the airline.
-This cost will need to be paid by the participant prior to any changes being made.
-There may also be limitations in terms of the number of ticket changes that the airline will allow over the course of the season and participants wanting to change ticket departure dates nearer to the end of the season may be unable to do so.
+A change in the departure date of an airline ticket may cost $250 and up and changes are subject to availability.
+This cost will need to be covered by the participant, if the participant resigns.
+The fee needs to be paid in full prior to any changes being made.
+There may also be limitations in terms of the number of ticket changes that the airline will allow over the course of the season and participants wanting to change ticket departure dates near the end of the season may be unable to do so.

 Do I need a visa for the USA?